-Medicaid/CHIP Standalone Programs
+Medicaid and CHIP Standalone Programs

-The denominator is the summation of eligible months over an 18-month observation window for all children appearing in Medicaid records at any point within the 18-month observation window or an 18-month look-back period (calculated for CHIP separately).
-There may also be cases where M-CHIP and S-CHIP data in a State reside separately.
+The denominator is the summation of eligible months over an 18-month observation window for all children appearing in Medicaid records at any point within the 18-month observation window.
+A child's denominator begins from first month of observed enrollment within the observation window.
+Calculated separately for CHIP; there also may be cases in which M-CHIP and S-CHIP data in a State may reside separately.

-This measure may also be calculated as a program-specific measure, taking into account transitions between programs.
+This measure also may be calculated as a program-specific measure, taking into account transitions between programs.